qt3uw/qt3-utils/README.md

   * [Pulse Blaster Tests](examples/pulse_blaster_testing.ipynb)
   * [MW Switch Tests](examples/testing_MW_switch.ipynb)

 Most classes and methods contain docstrings that describe functionality, which you can discover through the python help() function.

+Details of how the experiment classes work and how you can modify them are found in [ExperimentsDoc.md](docs/ExeperimentsDoc.md)

 Help to [automatically generate documentation](https://github.com/qt3uw/qt3-utils/issues/66) would be appreciated.